Christofilos effect: Public release

 Late in June 1958, Hanson Baldwin, a Pulitzer Prize-winning military correspondent at The New York Times, received tantalizing hints of a major US military operation.
 It is now believed that this leaked from the University of Iowa lab run by James Van Allen, which was working with ARPA on Argus throughout this period.
 Baldwin asked his science reporter colleague Walter Sullivan about the matter.
 Sullivan spoke to Richard Porter, chair of the IGY Panel on Rockets and Satellites, who was "horrified" by how much information Baldwin had found out.
-An hour later, Sullivan received a call from ARPA, asking him to hold the story until the tests were complete.
+An hour after speaking to Porter, Sullivan received a call from ARPA, asking him to hold the story until the tests were complete.

 By the end of the year, with the tests over and the concept largely abandoned, Christofilos was able to talk about the concept openly at an October 1958 meeting of the American Physical Society, leaving out only the detail that an atomic bomb would be used to create the radiation.
 At the December meeting of the American Association for the Advancement of Science, Sullivan heard that a paper on the topic, titled "Artificial Modification of the Earth's Radiation Belt", was being readied for publication.
 Sullivan and Baldwin realized they were about to lose their "scoop", so Sullivan wrote to York asking for clearance as it was clear other reporters were learning of the tests.
-York discussed the matter with James Killian, chair of the Presidents Science Advisory Committee (PSAC), who added that Van Allan was also pressing hard for publication rights.
+York discussed the matter with James Killian, chair of the Presidents Science Advisory Committee (PSAC), who added that Van Allen was also pressing hard for publication rights.